CumulusNetworks/docs/content/cumulus-linux-37/Layer-2/LACP-Bypass.md

 - Configure the layer 3 interface on the physical link instead of using a bond
 - Configure the LACP bond on the switch port so that the AS has neighbor LACP information
 - Configure the bond interface as {{<link url="Bonding-Link-Aggregation#enable-balance-xor-mode" text="balance-xor">}} mode instead of LACP
 - Spanning tree protocol (STP) does not run on the individual bond slave interfaces when the LACP bond is in all-active mode.
 Therefore, only use all-active mode on host-facing LACP bonds.
-Cumulus Networks highly recommends you configure {{<link url="Spanning-Tree-and-Rapid-Spanning-Tree-STP#bpdu-guard" text="STP BPDU guard">}} along with all-active mode.
+Cumulus Networks highly recommends you configure {{<link url="Spanning-Tree-and-Rapid-Spanning-Tree#bpdu-guard" text="STP BPDU guard">}} along with all-active mode.

 {{%notice note%}}